First Alert Forecast: warm & unsettled for days ahead

-Forecaster Gabe Ross points out: What we can categorically tell you is to expect weather conditions far more reminiscent of spring than the heart of winter, like...
+Expect weather conditions far more reminiscent of spring than the heart of winter as the new week progresses, like...

 ...bouts of sea fog - which tend to be common in MARCH.